pumpncode/ai-flags/readme.md

 ![ChatGPT's unsupervised flag of Myanmar](./images/flag-of-myanmar-chatgpt-vexillographer-3.svg)

 The infamous circle instead of a star again.
-Colors are all wrong as well and the measurements aren't correct at all.
+The colors are all wrong as well and the measurements aren't correct at all.
+Interestingly enough, this looks like [the flag of Shan State](https://en.wikipedia.org/wiki/Flag_of_Shan_State), a province in Myanmar.

 ### Conclusion